 The screens work well and, most importantly, it’s super easy to prop them open when there are no bugs to worry about – which is of course most of the time.
 However, in the evenings, it’s really nice to be able to leave the van’s side door open and make use of the bug screen to keep out moths and other bugs attracted to the lights.
-It’s also been nice to have the screen in cold weather so that we can leave the sliding door open at times but still keep out some of the cold and wind.
+It’s also been nice to have the screen closed in cold weather so that we can leave the sliding door open at times but still keep out some of the cold and wind.

 I definitely recommend including the bug screen for the sliding door entrance but I’m now thinking that the rear cargo area screens are not all that useful.
 If we’re ever in an area with lots of bugs, we simply wouldn’t leave the rear doors open anyway.
 So I’ve taken them down and stowed them away for now.

 Here’s a little video demonstrating the use of both screens: